October 21, 2024

 • Top “McMeltdowns” by critics—some can’t handle Trump’s connection with everyday workers.

-• Jennifer Copeland, beloved local anchor, passes away.
+• Jennifer Copeland, beloved local news anchor, passes away.

 🔗 Kamala Harris’ McDonald’s Controversy Tweet